|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Warm, comforting and hearty, this tuna and potato bake recipe is so easy to make with packaged scalloped potatoes and canned tuna.
+Warm, comforting and hearty, this tuna and potato bake recipe is easy to make with packaged scalloped potatoes and canned tuna.
 The addition of tuna turns the side dish into a main course.
 This makes a layered dish with the scalloped potatoes on the bottom, then a layer of creamed tuna, topped with a cheesy crust.

 - 1 medium onion (thinly sliced)